 - 2013, Pennsylvania: $2,450,000 Verdict.
 A young man is working as a temp in a paper shredding company.
 He is tasked with using an Allegheny Model Z-1000 commercial paper shredder.
 The shredder often jams, which requires the plaintiff to stick his hand into the machine and clear out any obstructions.
 When clearing a particularly difficult jam, a fellow employee sets the paper shredder into reverse and plaintiff’s left arm, and hand are eviscerated by the machine.
 The man’s arm and hand are completely crushed and require amputation at the mid-forearm.
 The plaintiff brings suit, alleging that the company was negligent by failing to warn of the dangers of the machine, failing to install a protective guard on the shredder, and failing to modernize the shredder.
 Plaintiff seeks damages for pain and suffering, loss of wages, loss of earning capacity, medical expenses, humiliation, and disfigurement.
 Defendants argue that plaintiff was negligent for substantially altering the shredder by removing the original guard.
 Additionally, they claim that they had told the injured man three times not to stick his hand into the machine (including five minutes before the accident) and that the plaintiff admitted to being high at the time of the accident.
 The parties reach a $2,450,000 settlement in Berks County.

 - 2013, Florida: $199,740 Verdict.
-A woman is attempting to direct a dog out of her yard when suddenly and without provocation the dog bites her hand.
+A woman is attempting to direct a dog out of her yard when the dog bites her hand.
 The bite causes permanent injuries and the woman files suit against the owners for medical bills.
 The owners of the Chow dog, who were aware of its propensity to bite, fled the scene after the attack and later deny liability.
 A Palm Beach County awards the victim $199,740.

 - 2013, New York: $875,000 Verdict.
 Plaintiff is working at a construction site when he is instructed by the defendants to stand on a forklift and shovel dirt into a truck.
-The forklift starts to backup and descend, causing the plaintiff to lose his balance.
+The forklift starts to back up and descend, causing the plaintiff to lose his balance.
 He grips a part of the forklift to keep from falling but gets his hand crushed in the mechanism.
 He suffers several finger fractures and lacerations to his left hand.
 Plaintiff claims that the forklift was in an unsafe condition and that the defendants failed to provide proper safety features.
 A Queen’s County jury decides that the construction company was 75% at fault and awards the injured plaintiff $875,000 for medical bills and future pain and suffering.

 - 2012, Minnesota: $47,009 Verdict.
 Plaintiff is visiting defendant’s auto shop when he asks her to help him move his car.
-Unfortunately, the car lurches forward and pins the plaintiff’s hand between the vehicle and a work bench.
+Unfortunately, the car lurches forward and pins the plaintiff’s hand between the vehicle and a workbench.
 Her left hand and wrist are crushed, causing a distal radius fracture and fractured fingers.
-Plaintiff claims that defendant was negligent for putting her, with very little experience with cars, in harm’s way and for failing to manage a safe a garage.
+Plaintiff claims that defendant was negligent for putting her, with minimal experience with cars, in harm’s way and for failing to manage a safe a garage.
 Defendant admits liability but disputes the lost earnings claim because she had been unemployed for over a year before the accident.
 A Roseau County jury awards $47,009, but the plaintiff has filed a motion for new trial based on claims of jury misconduct and insufficient award.

 - 2012, Pennsylvania: $109,000,000 Verdict.
 A woman and her mother-in-law observe a fire on a power line behind her house.
 She retrieves her cell phone to call 9-1-1.
 She moves to the side of the yard in an attempt to get better service when a 7200-volt power line installed by the defendants falls and comes into contact with her.
 Plaintiff is continually shocked for twenty minutes and catches fire.
 Her mother-in-law receives burns on her fingertips and is thrown several feet when she attempts to assist plaintiff.
 Plaintiff’s children observe her mother being electrocuted and on fire.
 Plaintiff sustains burns on 90% of her body and several of her fingers on her left hand are severed.
 Her left arm is amputated in an attempt to save her life, but she dies less than three days after the accident.
 Her husband brings suits on her behalf, arguing wrongful death, negligence, and infliction of emotional distress.
 The plaintiff argues that the defendants were negligent in the installation and care of the wires, as well as in the training of its employees.
 There had been a similar occurrence of the wire falling in the same place within the last five years.
 Defendants claim that the woman knowingly and voluntarily assumed the risk when she approached the obviously dangerous wire.
 They also contend that the entry wound on her hand reveals that she might have tried to touch the wire.
 An Allegheny County jury found that the plaintiff was not negligent and awarded $48,000,000 in medical/emotional distress expenses and an incredible $61,000,000 in punitive damages (an award that would not be available in a Maryland case).